Rightpoint/WebServiceManager/README.md

 4. Create a WebServiceManager object; you'll need to give it the path to the plist file containing your web service information.
 5. Call makeRequestWithKey:(NSString*)key andTarget:(id)target on the WebServiceManager object. "key" refers to the key of the API you defined in the PList.
 Target is the object that will handle the callbacks from the manager; this object should implement the success and failure cases defined in your plist for this api.

+But I want to use it to download content for which I do not have the URL ahead of time!

+1. Create an RZWebServiceRequest object via the initWithURL... initializer.
+2. Implement the callbacks you declared in the initializer in step 1.
+3. Add the request you created to a RZWebServiceManager by calling enqueueRequest

+What about streaming a file to disk?
+I'm downloading a large amount of data and do not want it all in memory.

+1. Create a non-enqueued RZWebServiceRequest object; you can do this with either of the two methods above.
+2. Set a target file path on the request object.
+3. When your success delegate gets called, the data object it is called with will be an NSURL path to the file.

 ### Overrides
 * There aren't may things you can currently override, but as you can see in Test Case 5 (concurrent requests), you have the ability to override the success and failure cases of a request programatically.
 This of course defeats the purpose of using this framework, and should be avoided.